-The first evidence of hop growing and drying in England comes from books and old records, not surviving buildings.
+The first evidence of hop growing and drying comes from books and old records, not surviving buildings.
 Hops had been used in brewing in northern Europe for centuries but hardly at all in England up until the 16th CE.
-(The terminology is rather confusing: ale was made with malt but without hop flavouring – the forerunner of what we would call lager; the brew flavoured with hops was called beer, what we would now call bitter.)
+Growing and drying hops was well established in Bohemia and parts of the Low Countries by the 11th Century.
+(Brewing terminology is rather confusing: ale was made with malt but without hop flavouring – the forerunner of what we would call lager; the brew flavoured with hops was called beer, what we would now call bitter.)

 Hop growing was well established in Flanders, notably at Poperinge, and it was from there that it spread to England.
 In England herbs and spices had been used to flavour ale and there was opposition to a foreign product, hops.
 Hopped beer (as opposed to ale) “makes a man fat as shown by the Dutchmen’s faces and bellies” (Dietary by Andrew Boorde, 1542).
 Henry VIII forbade the use of hops in brewing in an Act of 1530 which remained in force until repealed in 1552.

 Various locations have been put forward for the site of the first serious hop growing in England.
 Westbere to the east of Canterbury and Broome, south of the city have been suggested.
 A well known ditty links the start of hop growing and drying in England with the time of the Reformation: “Hops, Reformation, bays and beer, Came into England all in one year” While the first sites were probably in Kent it seems likely that hop growing sprang up quickly across the country, including in the West Midlands, but stretching from North Wales to East Anglia, meeting demand from brewers who operated on a small, local basis at that time.
 For example, there is a reference to hops near Bromyard on the Bishop of Hereford’s estates by the 1570s.